Slice regular functions as covering maps and global $\star$-roots: Introduction

 On the other hand, the space of slice regular functions can be given the structure of a rank $4$ module over the set of multiplicative commutators, i.e. the set of slice preserving functions $\mathcal{S}_\R$ (see~\cites{AltavillaAMPA,AltavillaLAA}); this construction depends on the choice of a basis $(1,\ I,\ J,\ K)$ of $\H$ as a real vector space, so that, given $f_0,\ f_1,\ f_2,\ f_3$ slice preserving, the map

 is a bijection.
-In this case, the $\star$-product is recovered by observing that the slice preserving functions are such that $f\star g=g\star f=fg=gf$ and this gives us a way to extend the product from $\H$ to $(\mathcal{S}_\R)^4$.
+In this case, the $\star$-product is recovered by observing that the slice preserving functions are such that $f\star g=g\star f=fg=gf$ and this gives us a way to extend the product in $\H$ to $(\mathcal{S}_\R)^4$.

 As different in spirit as they seem, these two viewpoints are, in fact, two sides of the same coin; while the complex analytic approach is useful in giving clear and general proofs based on known techniques in complex analysis and geometry, the algebraic approach closely relates the peculiar characteristics of quaternions to the properties of slice regular functions, particularly when the operations of the algebra structure are involved, making it easier to understand the computational side and allowing to produce several explicit examples.